Requirements for admission to Cameron University are established by the Oklahoma State Regents for Higher Education.

 All concurrently enrolled students must also:

-- Provide a signed statement from the high school principal stating the senior high school student will be able to satisfy high school graduation requirements (including curricular requirements for college admission) no later than the spring semester of the senior year.
+- Provide a signed statement from the high school principal or counselor stating that the student will be eligible to satisfy high school graduation requirements (including curricular requirements for college admission) no later than the spring semester of the senior year.

 - Provide a signed statement from parent(s) or legal guardian stating the student has permission to enroll concurrently.

 A high school student may enroll in a combined number of high school and college courses per semester not to exceed a full-time college workload of 19 semester credit hours.
-For the purposes of calculating workload, one-half high school unit shall be equivalent to three semester credit hours of college work.
+Non-academic high school units are excluded from the workload calculation.
+For more information regarding concurrent enrollment, contact the Office of Prospective Student Services at 580-581-2987.

 RECENT HIGH SCHOOL GRADUATE ADMISSION